JordanMartin/harmonyhub-api/README.md

 > :warning: Without activities, the connection is automatically closed after 60 seconds.
 You can periodically send a `ping` or catch the `close` event to open a new connection.

+## Full documentation
+The full documentation of the API is available in the `docs/` folder.

 ## Send commands
 ```javascript
 // Simple press